openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Learning MFE is now required
 ----------------------------
-The Learning Micro Frontend (MFE) is no longer optional, and must be run as part of your installation now.
+The Learning Micro Frontend (MFE) is no longer optional, and must be run as part of your installation.
 It has been the default since the Maple release, with a setting that allowed for opting out.
 The setting :code:`courseware.use_legacy_frontend` has been removed.
 (See Deprecations & Removals below for more).

 JWT access tokens expire in 1 hour
 ----------------------------------